Updated: 25.4.25

 Spreading the Infection

-If you're working in close proximity to others, you could risk spreading the virus to your colleagues, especially if you've recently been in contact with your child's rash or contaminated items.
+Working in close proximity to others could put colleagues at risk—especially if you've recently had contact with your child’s rash or belongings.

 Vulnerable Populations